Blackwell, Oklahoma: Parks, museums, and cultural events

-Historically, Blackwell also held the Tulips of Bloom Festival which celebrated springtime in Oklahoma.
+Historically, Blackwell also held the Tulips-A-Bloom Festival which celebrated springtime in Oklahoma.

 Blackwell is home to eight locations on the National Register of Historic Places including the brick WPA Armory, the Rivoli Theatre, and the Larkin Hotel where aviator Amelia Earheart stayed just six months prior to her disappearance.

 Sports

 In 2023, The Pecos League announced that a new baseball team will be put in Blackwell, The Blackwell Fly Catchers.